garywill/BigSearch/src/README.md

 ## Features

+- 🛡️ Safety
+  - 🛡️ Minimun default permissions.
+Won't ask for sensitive permissions until needed.
+(Browser extension)
+  - 🛡️ Pure client-side tool functions fully.
+No necessary server.
+No collecting user's input.
+(Both web and extension)
+  - 🛡️ Hide HTTP Referrer by default to protect user privacy.
+  - 🛡️ No injection to web.
+(Browser extension)
 - 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any website that supports general GET/POST request)
   > E.g: Google, DuckDuckGo, Amazon, eBay, Dictionary, Github, StackOverflow, IEEE, or the holding of the library near your home (easy to customize).
 Included 40+
 - 🔎 User adding custom-defined search engine (even syncronizable between devices via browser account in browser extension)
 - 🔎 Support using browser-installed search engines (browser extension.
 So you can directly use those engines you've added into browser.
 Currently only Firefox provides)
-- 🛡️ Pure client-side tool.
-No server transfer.
-No database server
 - 📁 Search engines catagory
-- 📋 Save, reuse and manage your input history (only saved locally in the browser)
+- 📋 Save, reuse and manage your input history (only saved locally in the browser localStorage)
-- 🖥️ Support desktop and mobile devices (web version)
 - 🖱️ Quickly use user selected text on webpage as search term (browser extension, through context menu)
-  > - Not in Firefox incognito mode.
+  > - Not in Firefox incognito mode
   > - On Chrome, after clicking context menu item, click the icon on toolbar
-- 🛡️ Hide HTTP Referrer by default to protect user privacy
-- 🛡️ Maximum safety.
-No injection to web
-- 🛡️ Minimun default permissions.
-Won't ask for sensitive permissions until needed
+- 🖥️ Support desktop and mobile devices (web version)

 ## Since the browser itself has search engines which can be used on URL bar, why use this?

 1. The browser ones does not support POST
-2. This provide ability to **send requests to multuple different engines quickly without retyping or copy-and-paste**
+2. This provide ability to **send requests to multuple different engines quickly without retyping or copy-paste**
 3. This is cross-browser, and the engines data can be easily migrate
 4. Catagory feature allows adding many engines without clutter
-5. The history feature makes easy to tweak and try different search terms, which is **quite essential for getting a desired searching result**
+5. The history feature makes easy to reuse, tweak and try different search terms, which is **quite essential for getting a desired searching result**
 6. From other features we can see this is a more powerful tool

 ## How to edit search engines